Damage Caps and Defensive Medicine, Revisited

 Does tort reform reduce defensive medicine and thus healthcare spending?
-Several (though not all) prior studies find a drop in spending following the adoption of caps on non-economic or total damages (“damage caps”), principally during the 1980s.
+Several (though not all) prior studies, using a difference-in-differences (DiD) approach, find lower Medicare spending for hospital care after states adopt caps on non-economic or total damages (“damage caps”), during the “second” reform wave of the mid-1980s.
 We re-examine this issue in several ways.
-First, we study health care spending trends in the nine states that adopted caps during the “third reform wave,” from 2002-2005.
-Across a variety of difference-in-difference (DiD) methods, damage caps have no significant impact on Medicare Part A (hospital) spending, but lead to 4-5% higher Medicare Part B (physician) spending.
-Consistent with the DiD analysis, in county fixed effects regressions over 1998-2010, Part B spending is higher in states with lower med mal claim rates.
-We then revisit the 1980s caps, using stronger covariates.
-We find no evidence of a post-adoption drop (or rise) in spending for these caps.
-We conclude that (i) there is no evidence that damage caps reduce overall Medicare spending, and (ii) third-wave caps induce a gradual increase in Part B spending.
+We study the nine states that adopted caps during the “third reform wave,” from 2002-2005.
+We find that damage caps have no significant impact on Medicare Part A spending, but predict roughly 4% higher Medicare Part B spending.
+We then revisit the 1980s caps, and find no evidence of a post-adoption drop (or rise) in spending for these caps.

 Keywords: medical malpractice, tort reform, defensive medicine, Medicare, healthcare spending